What is CapCut, and how do you use it?

 How to use motion blur in CapCut

-Motion blur is a popular effect used to create more realistic footage.
-It’s the streaks a camera or human eye captures when something moves quickly.
-If you don’t have enough motion blur, you end up with the “soap opera effect,” which makes footage look clinical and odd.
+Motion blur is a popular effect used to create more realistic footage, mimicking the streaks a camera or human eye captures when something moves quickly.
+If you don’t have enough motion blur, you end up with the “soap opera effect,” which makes footage look clinical and strange.

 Here’s how to use motion blur in CapCut:

-1. Select your clip, then scroll through the effects menu until you reach “Motion Blur.”
+1. Select your clip, click “Effects,” then “Video effects.”
+Scroll through the effects menu until you reach “Motion Blur,” or type it into the search bar.

 3. Once you’ve decided on these options, hit the check mark.
-Your motion blur effect will start processing, and once it’s done, it’s all ready to go in your content.
+Your motion blur effect will start processing.

-Green screen is a great tool for creating immersive, larger-than-life content that you can’t achieve with practical effects and backgrounds.
-If you want to nail them in CapCut, here’s the lowdown.
+Green screen is great for creating immersive, larger-than-life content that you can’t achieve with practical effects and backgrounds.
+If you want to nail green screen in CapCut, here’s the lowdown.

 This is based on the assumption that you’ve filmed one “background” video, and one video in front of a green screen:

 1. Open your background video in CapCut.
-Next, select “Overlay.”
+Select “Overlay.”

-2. Open your green screen video from the “Overlay” menu.
+2. Click “Add overlay” to select your green screen video.
 As it’s an overlay, the green screen footage should be on top of your background video.

-3. Click your green screen footage on the project timeline, then select “Chroma key” from the list of effects.
+3. Click your green screen footage on the project timeline, then select “Remove BG” from the list of effects.
+From there, hit “Chroma key.”

 4. Your mouse/finger will turn into a color picker.
 Select the green color from your overlay.
 Then, when prompted, crank the “Intensity” slider up until the green becomes transparent.